eclipse-archived/ceylon-lang.org/blog/2011-07-20-progress-report.md

 tags: [progress]
 ---
-Hrm, I notice it's been just over three months since I semi-accidentally announced the existence of the [Ceylon project=>Tutorials|Introduction to Ceylon], and I guess I feel like you folks deserve some kind of progress report!
+Hrm, I notice it's been just over three months since I semi-accidentally announced the existence of the [Ceylon project](http://in.relation.to/Tutorials/IntroductionToCeylon) , and I guess I feel like you folks deserve some kind of progress report!
 At the time, I very much regretted the fact that the project became public knowledge before I was really prepared to socialize it, but in retrospect it was the best thing ever for us.
 That's where we got Stef and Tako and Sergej and Ben from, along with the other folks who are signing up to get